NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 • Can make a superior product over similar products in the market

-• The product encourages recurring purchases
+• The product encourages repeat purchases

-Ways to Discover Good Product Ideas
+Techniques to Discover Good Product Ideas

 Amazon Marketplace

 Amazon is the first place you should research to identify good product ideas.
-Amazon has different categories like Bestseller lists, Movers and Shakers, Most Wished For, and Gift Ideas section, all of which can offer countless product ideas to you.
+Amazon has different categories like Bestseller lists, Movers and Shakers, Most Wished For, and Gift Ideas section, public wishlists all of which can offer countless product ideas to you.

 First, visit Amazon’s Best Sellers page.
 Here, you’ll find the best-selling products for each category.
 Don’t stop your research in the top category.
 Go deep into subcategories to identify unique product ideas.

-You can also look at New Releases, Movers & Shakers, Most Wished For, and Gift Ideas tabs.
+Additionally, you can also look at New Releases, Movers & Shakers, Most Wished For, and Gift Ideas tabs.
 These products will have high demand but less competition over the best-selling products.

 Let’s say in the “New Releases” tab, you go for “Sports & Outdoors.”
 Now, this is way too broad a subcategory to identify product ideas.
 But you can go deep into subcategories to identify product ideas that you’ve never thought of.